maheshsabnis/CS_Applications_MB/Assignments.md

 			- Can we have protected method in sealed class?
 		- Can we have 'static' constructor in abstract as well as sealed class?

+# 11-Aug-2022
+1. Modify the 08-Aug-2022 assignment 2 using Lambda Expressions